 What I think makes Mafia special is the lack of tourists.
 It’s not often you get to experience such beautiful marine life and have that feeling you’ve got it all to yourself.
 When we dived we were the only boat in sight and there were only 2 other tourists on the boat.

-Who to go diving with
+Who to go diving with on Mafia Island?

 There are 2 diving centres on the island but I decided to go with Big Blu, opting for a 2 day diving package; 2 afternoon dives on the first day and then 2 afternoon dives and a night dive on the second day.
 Their packages offer the best value for money especially for anyone looking to also include accommodation.
 Their tents and lodges are comfortable and in the perfect location to access the sea each day.